 Key Takeaways

-What Is a Dental Bone Graft and Why Is It Necessary?
+What Is a Dental Bone Graft and Why Would You Need One?

 If you’re considering dental implants, you’ve probably heard the term “bone graft.”
 It might sound intimidating, but it’s a common and highly successful procedure that sets the stage for a restored smile.
 Think of a dental bone graft as a way to rebuild and strengthen your jawbone.
 It’s a type of oral surgery that adds volume and density right where you need it, creating a solid and stable foundation for future dental work.